 For empirical studies, the description of the method and the data should be sufficient to allow for replication.
 Authors are requested to submit computer code and data which can be made available as an online supplement to the paper.

 Appendixes containing additional results can also be made available as online supplements.

-Online supplements for accepted articles (e.g., data, computer code and unpublished appendixes) are available on the ScienceDirect site.
+Online supplements for accepted articles are available on the ScienceDirect site.

-The Editor-in-Chief, Rob J Hyndman, writes a blog covering forecasting research and the IJF.
-A selection of his articles are linked below.
+Rob J Hyndman, Editor-in-Chief 2005-2018, writes a blog covering forecasting research and the IJF.
+Below are a selection of his articles:

 - Refereeing a journal article

 - Replications and reproducible research

 - Writing responses to referee reports

 - Why referee?